b72u68/nvim-chtsh/README.md

 nnoremap <leader>cp :call CheatPaste()<CR>
 ```

-Calling CheatSheet() function will ask user for search query ("Cheat Sheet > ").
+Calling CheatSheet() function will ask user for search query (Example: "function",
+"class").
+If you want to see other result of the same query, add "\1", "\2", etc.
+at the end of the query ("function\1", "function\2", etc.).
+After entering the
-After entering the query, the result will be placed in a floating window or
+query, the result will be placed in a floating window or paste to the current
-paste to the current working window.
+working window.

 ## TO-DO